Building Bomb Shelters in the Israeli Community Closest to the Gaza Strip

-Kerem Shalom, where the borders of Israel, Egypt and the Gaza Strip meet, is the closest Israeli community to the Gaza Strip.
-The community of Kerem Shalom is prone to terrorism because it is so close to the volatile territory.
+Kerem Shalom, where the borders of Israel, Egypt and the Gaza Strip meet, is the Israeli community closest to the Gaza Strip.
+The community of Kerem Shalom is prone to terrorism because it's in such volatile territory.
 The citizens of Kerem Shalom are constantly under threat and attacked by rockets, incendiary balloons, and even terrorist infiltrations by underground tunnels from the Gaza Strip.
 These attacks come not just from Hamas, the ruling terrorist organization, but also Islamic Jihad in Gaza and ISIS in the Sinai Peninsula.

 As Hamas continues to import military equipment and materials, and conducts smuggling operations into the Gaza Strip via Israel and Egypt, since the end of 2017, dozens of tunnels have been found by the Israel Defense Forces, including tunnels under and close by Kerem Shalom.